 A tentative advisory committee is assigned for each student at the beginning of their program.
 Students should be proactive in contacting members of their advisory committee each semester during their first two years (via email or, preferably, in person) to discuss their scientific interests, project plans, and coursework selection.
 After qualifying exams, the main avenue for contact with advisory committees is through required yearly committee meetings.
 Students are strongly encouraged to take advantage of their advisory committee members' advice and expertise as their projects and thesis research develop.
 Involving advisory committee members as research progresses is a great way for students to leverage the broad scientific expertise we have here in the EPS during their time here.
-Members of the advisory committee net advisory committee of study by mutual agreement between the student and the primary adviser; students should email the DGS, with cc to the departmental registrar, to make changes.
+Members of the advisory committee can be changed at any time during a student's course of study by mutual agreement between the student and the primary adviser; students should email the DGS, with cc to the departmental registrar, to make changes.